ManuNeuro/cortana/README.md

 By default, the language is English, but you can use French as well.
 To do so, you have to add the extension of Sphinx for [french](https://github.com/Uberi/speech_recognition/blob/master/reference/pocketsphinx.rst) into the appropriate folder: `speech_recognition\pocketsphinx-data\fr-FR`

 ## API key
-You need to create a file `api_key.py` inside which you have `secret_ket` with the API provided in your openIA account.
+You need to create a file `api_key.py` inside which you have `secret_key` with the API provided in your openIA account.

 ## Video presentation